akrupal/java/Telusko/README.md

 unlike C++ multiple inheritance is not supported in java this is mostly because of the ambiguity from same methods in parent classes

+when new is called it will call the constructor of both the superclass A as well as subclass B

+in every constructor by default there is a method called super(); whether it is written or not this super is what calls the constructor of the super/parent class if you see this super(); will by default call the default constructor if you want to call the parametarised constructor you have to pass the parameters with super 6.java

+something to observe from above file is for B its ok A is parent class but what about A even its constructor will call super but its not extending anything for this in java every top parent class extends Object so for A it can be written as class A extends Object{}
+even if the extends Object is not written it is by default in java

+this is a multilevel inheritance not mutiple only A will extend Object not B

+according to use case you can use this if you add this(); to your parametrised constructor it will call the default constructor of that class it would be something like public B(int n){
+    this();
+    System.out.print..
+}
+in this case no seperate super runs for the parametrised constructor instead only the super from base constructor would run

+method overriding
+lets say in class A you had a method show() and config() then you create a class B that extends A when you do
+B obj = new B();
+then do B.show();
+it would call the method from A but if you dont want this you can create a method show() in B and this method will override the show from A the method is first searched in the same class if it does not find it, it will go and search for it in the parent class

+packages
+its better to club similar code and files together in a folder all the files inside the folder will have the same package name as the folder if the class you need to access is in the same folder it can be accessed directly but if its in a different folder you need to access it using its package

+in every file
+import java.lang.*;
+is already there even if you don't write it this package will have all the things we use without importing anything like System String

+if you have a folder structure like other/tools/<java files>
+the usual way to import it would be import other.tools.*;
+this will import all the files inside tools folder if you think doing import other.* will do the same thing you are wrong this statement will only include the classes in the java files at level other

+access modifiers
+public private protected default

+if you are in the same package you can access the variables if you are in different package you can't access the variables unless you make them public

+normally variables will be private and methods will be public

+if you make a variable private it cannot be accessed outside the class

+if you dont mention anything in front of the variable of method its default and it can be accessed anywhere inside the package but not outside

+public can be accessed from anywhere private can be accessed only inside class default can be accesses only inside package protected can be accessed in same package or if you have a protected element in A in some package and in a different package you create a class that extends A you will be able to access the protected element here

+try to make your classes public we cannot have 2 public classes in a file the general idea is there should be only one class per file instance variables should be private and the methods most of the time should be public if you think there is some method that should be accessed by subclass of other packages use protected avoid using default

+polymorphism
+compile time  early binding  overloading run time      late binding   overriding
+7.java

+for creating constants we can use the final keyword final int num = 8;
+if you make you class final no other class will be able to extend it if the class is not final but you make a method inside the class final then the class can be inherited/extended but you wont be able to override the final method in new class